orstavik/JoiComponents/book/chapter3_slot_matroska/3_Problem_SlotStyleCreep.md

 </ul>
 ```

-## Discussion
+## The `:not(slot)` trick

-To understand how non-inherited CSS styles are applied in a SlotMatroska require mainly that
+To understand how non-inherited CSS styles are applied in a SlotMatroska,
-the developer remembers that:
+the developer must envisage:

 1. all the `<slot>` elements *remain* in the flattened DOM hierarchy
 2. in *reverse document order*.

-For non-inherited styles this is not that problematic, as many of them are not activated unless
+For non-inherited styles this is not that problematic: Unless the `<slot>` elements also alters its
+`display` property, such styles would rarely be applied.
+Thus, wide CSS selectors such as `*`
-the `<slot>` elements also alters its `display` altered.
-Thus, if you do not write too wide
+will not alter the appearance of the `<slot>` element because its `display` property does not afford
-CSS selectors such as `*:not(style)` and you don't alter the `<slot>` `display` property, then
-you likely will not experience SlotStyleCreep for non-inherited CSS properties.
+it.

-But.
-The same cannot be said about inherited CSS properties.
-It is not unlikely that a `<slot>`
+But, the same cannot be said about inherited CSS properties.
+It is not unlikely that:
-styles its inherited properties, either by accident or by design.
-And it is not unlikely that
-the developer will guess the flattened DOM `<slot>` order wrong, either temporarily or permanently.
-Thus, that an inherited CSS style from the outer web component `<slot>` happens to overwrite an
-inherited CSS style from an inner web component, without developer intent or awareness, will occur.

-Thus:

-1. Be aware of SlotStyleCreep.
-It is a SlotMatroskaNipSlip.
-Especially for inherited CSS properties.
+1. wide CSS selectors such as `*` are used to specify inherited properties inside a shadowDOM,
+   thus being applied to the `<slot>` element itself, and
+2. thereby causing inherited CSS properties to be applied to the transposed nodes,
+   because the outer slot in the regular DOM becomes the inner slot in the flattened DOM.

+SlotStyleCreep for inherited CSS styles particularly, is an intrinsic problem with the SlotMatroska.
-2. To avoid SlotStyleCreep for all CSS properties, ensure that the CSS selectors inside your shadowDOM
+Thus, be aware that your *wide* CSS selectors inside a shadowDOM *DO NOT* apply to `<slot>` elements.
-   does not match the `<slot>` elements.
+When in doubt, `:not(slot)` your shadowDOM CSS selectors.

 ## References

  * [CCS spec: flattening DOM](https://drafts.csswg.org/css-scoping/#flattening)

-## todo

--> style chained slots ::slotted
-   discussion: "no ::slotted(*) presents for the children of slots"
-   kids behvaing badly gets no presents from santa.